-So you’ve bought asparagus to try out in a recipe or two.
-You used half of the spears and put the rest into storage.
-And after a day or two, you start to wonder: does asparagus go bad?
+You bought asparagus, used half of the spears, and put the rest in storage.
+And after a day or two, you wonder: how long does asparagus last?

 You definitely don’t want it to spoil before you get a chance to use it.
-Plus it’s a quite expensive veggie, and you’re a conscious spender.
+Plus it’s an expensive veggie, and you’re a conscious spender.

-Or maybe you’ve heard that asparagus has a really short shelf life, and you wanted to learn what’s the best way to store it.
-So once you get home with the stalks, you can put them where they belong right away.
-That’s called good planning.
+Or maybe you’ve heard that asparagus has a really short shelf life, and you want to learn what’s the best way to store it so that you put the bunch where it belongs once you get home.

 How to Store Asparagus

-For starters, raw asparagus is sold with a rubber band around the bunch.
+First, raw asparagus is sold with a rubber band around the bunch.
 Do not remove the band when you get home.
-It will help secure the spears during storage.
+It will help secure the spears in storage.

-As I mentioned, asparagus likes moisture, and that’s what you can use to make it last longer.
-The simple solution here is to wrap the bottom of the stalks in a damp paper towel and put them back into the bag, leaving it unsealed.
+The simple solution here is to wrap the bottom of the stalks in a damp (not wet) paper towel and put them back into the bag, leaving it unsealed.

 Even if you follow the fancy storage methods outlined above, asparagus still does not last that long.
 And it’s way too pricey to leave it to waste.